-As provided in Sections 6-21-6 and 6-21-5 of the Act, money pledged for or securing payment of bonds issued by NMFA shall be deposited and invested as provided in the bond resolution, trust indenture or other instrument under which the bonds were issued.
+As provided in Sections 6-21-6 and 6-21-5 of the Act, money pledged for or securing payment of bonds issued by NMFA is deposited and invested as provided in the bond resolution, trust indenture or other instrument under which the bonds were issued.
 The following table identifies the investment types permitted by the Investment Policy:

-Maximum Demoentage of Description Percentage of NMFA Funds Direct and general U.S. Government Obligations (Treasury Bills, Treasury Notes, Treasury Bonds) 100% U.S. Government Agencies (any federal agency or instrumentality notes, bonds, debentures, with implicit guarantee of the United States of America) 75% SEC-registered money market funds with total assets at time of deposit in excess of $$100,000,000^2$ 100% Certificates of deposits and bank deposits 20% Commercial paper issued by corporations organized and operating on the United States and rated A1 P1 or equivalent by two or more rating services.
-10% Bonds or notes issued by any municipality, county or school district of the State 10% Overnight repurchase agreements 25% Investment contracts (guaranteed investment contracts (GIC's) and flexible repurchase agreements) N/A State Treasurer's Local Government Investment Pool 50%
+Maximum Percentage of Description NMFA Funds 1 Direct and general U.S. Government Obligations (Treasury Bills, Treasury Notes, Treasury Bonds) 100% U.S. Government Agencies (any federal agency or instrumentality notes, bonds, debentures, with implicit guarantee of the United States of America) 75% SEC-registered money market funds with total assets at time of deposit in excess of $$100,000,000^2$ 100% Certificates of deposits and bank deposits 3 20% Commercial paper issued by corporations organized and operating on the United States and rated A1 P1 or equivalent by two or more rating services.
+10% Bonds or notes issued by any municipality, county or school district of the State 10% Overnight repurchase agreements 4 25% Fixed income mutual funds 10% Investment contracts (guaranteed investment contracts (GIC's) and flexible repurchase agreements) 1 10% State Treasurer's Local Government Investment Pool 50%